What is a technology or IT roadmap?

 New system capabilities are what will be provided through the enhanced technology systems.
 For example, adding customer asset tracking to a CRM system will offer greater insight to several business units.

 Release plans focus on enhancing the systems to support the new capabilities that are needed by the business.
 Releases are generally very predictable and are scheduled months in advance.
-They are also communicated broadly throughout the organization.
+Releases are also communicated broadly throughout the organization.

 Milestones are key accomplishments achieved during the technology development process.
 Tracking milestones allow the stakeholders using the systems to understand the progress towards the long-term goal, at points throughout the project.
 Milestones are typically tagged to specific dates and treated as performance targets to ensure the organization is on track.